anvichip/skin-lesion-classification/README.md

 # Skin-Lesion-Classification
 Trained on the MNIST: HAM100 Dataset.
+It has an accuracy of 98% on the training data and a validation accuracy of 96%.
 This is a Conv2D sequential model to classify the images into the 7 pigmented lesions:
 1. Actinic keratoses and intraepithelial carcinoma / Bowen's disease (akiec)
 2. basal cell carcinoma (bcc)
 3. benign keratosis-like lesions (solar lentigines / seborrheic keratoses and lichen-planus like keratoses, bkl)